Java

 Arduino

-For Arduino a separate repository provided, install it to your Arduino IDE library path
+Æthernet сlient for Arduino has an individual GitHub repository.
+Install it to your Arduino IDE library path

-2. By default Æther is built in production mode but for development purposes we need to set up it in distillation mode.
+2. Make aether build in distillation mode.
 Read about it in Documentation.
 Add to build_opt.h

 "-D=AE_DISTILLATION=On"